lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 Chapter 5.1 LXQt Panel
 ======================
 LXQt Panel is the bar situated at the bottom of your screen by default.
-The panel contains an application menu, a desktop switcher, a quick-launch bar, a taskbar, a system tray containing applets, and a clock.
+The panel contains an application menu, a desktop switcher, a quicklaunch bar, a taskbar, a system tray containing applets, and a clock.
 The panel is highly configurable with a number of settings and plugins.

 Usage
 ------